junh1024/junh1024-Documents/Music/How to make (good) mashups V2.md

 General Tips:
 ---
 * Lead vocals should be narrow.
 Widening instruments can sometimes help contrast.
-* To make your vocal sit better, analyze it via FFT, and EQ boost any large gaps.
+* To make your vocals stand out more, analyze it via FFT, and EQ boost any large gaps.
 Cut the overall vocal frequencies that you found in the instro.
 Both changes are 1-3dB.
 Little can be huge (™ spark).
 This isn't just good advice for mashups, this is good advice in general.
+If it stands out too much, do the reverse.
+If the instro has an annoying synth, compress the mids with ReaFIR.
 * You may need to apply (long-term) compression to vocals &/ a bit of reverb to hide artefacts
 * You can insert elements of each to have a more elegant mashup.
 If stems are not available, don't be afraid to make some MIDI snippets.
 If the song of the acapella originally had a silence, silence the new instrumental for a few seconds.
 Same goes for EQ cuts, fades, etc. This adds variety & familiarity.
 * After a few jobs, you'll inevitably encounter Tricky chord progressions.
 If all else fails, you could try having a different instrumental for the verses & the chorus.